 Since inception, we have incurred significant operating losses.
-Our net loss was \$8.6 million, \$5.5 million, \$15.8 million and \$10.1 million for the three months ended June 30, 2013 and 2012, and for the six months ended June 30, 2013 and 2012, respectively.
-As of June 30, 2013, we had an accumulated deficit of \$89.9 million.
+Our net loss was \$11.2 million, \$4.6 million, \$27.0 million and \$14.8 million for the three months ended September 30, 2013 and 2012, and for the nine months ended September 30, 2013 and 2012, respectively.
+As of September 30, 2013, we had an accumulated deficit of \$101.1 million.
 We have financed our operations primarily through private placements of our preferred stock, our initial public offering and the concurrent private placement and our collaboration with Celgene focused on cancer metabolism.
 We have devoted substantially all of our efforts to research and development.
 We have not initiated clinical development of any product candidates and expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- · continue our research and preclinical development of our product candidates; - · seek to identify additional product candidates; - · initiate clinical trials for our product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - · ultimately establish a sales, marketing and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - · maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; - · add operational, financial and management information systems and personnel, including personnel to support our product development; and - · acquire or in-license other medicines and technologies.
+- continue our research and preclinical and clinical development of our product candidates; - · seek to identify additional product candidates; - · initiate additional clinical trials and continue ongoing clinical trials for our product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - · ultimately establish a sales, marketing and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, quality control and scientific personnel; - · add operational, financial and management information systems and personnel, including personnel to support our product development; and - · acquire or in-license other medicines and technologies.